- Newcomers

 What is HOW ?

-‘HOW’ stands for being Honest, Open-minded and Willing to listen.
-The HOW concept is not endorsed by SLAA.
-It is a set of tools for working the 12 steps which some of us have found to be effective in our struggle with sex and love addiction.
-Some meetings practice the HOW approach and others do not.
+The SLAA HOW Program is a disciplined and structured approach to recovery.
+It is a set of tools for working the 12 steps which some SLAA members have found effective in our struggle with sex and love addiction.
+Some meetings practise the HOW approach and others do not.

 Recommended Guidelines for Dealing with the Media